ztpub/SCTP/README.md

   header=TRUE,
   row.names = 1
 )
+# This data is big and can be downloaded from https://drive.google.com/drive/folders/18Jf56JPhArusPEDMt33vLNWpoQExIvJc:
 ```
 In this scRNA-seq dataset, each row represents a gene and each column represents a cell.
 The dimensions of this single-cell data are: